tldr-pages/tldr/pages/common/w3m.md

 # w3m

-> A text based Web browser and pager.
+> A text-based web browser.

 - Open an URL: